DWFlanagan/ntrh/raw_markdown.md

 The Amos Eaton Hall served as a library until around 1961, when the Chapel and University Building were purchased by RPI.
 The Chapel was 'renovated', and in the place of pews went library shelves.
 By 1965, the Chapel was the main library.
 The Amos Eaton building became the Mathematics building, and housed the first real computing center at RPI.
 Here Fat Albert, Godot, Myron, and other, smaller, unnamed computers would later reside.
 The Chapel was a problem as a library, however, as its useful space was quickly filled with shelving.

 By the early 1970s, a referendum was under way to increase library space on campus, as part of a national library drive on college campuses.
 It was during this turbulent period that the question of expanding the Chapel or building a new library, probably on the site of the University Building, came up.
-The Institute's president, Richard Folsom, was quoted in the Troy Record on \*.\* as having said, \`\`the last thing this school needs is a new library ...''
+The Institute's president, Richard Folsom, was quoted in the Troy Record on \*.\* as having said, "the last thing this school needs is a new library ..."
 Despite this, a new building was commissioned in the early 1970s.

 The Richard Gilman Folsom library was dedicated on 15 May 1976.
 It cost $6,900,000, holds 500,000 volumes, is composed of 10,000 cubic yards of concrete, and seats a maximum of 900 students.
 The library is named after the twelfth president of RPI; according to legend, it was so named as a final spit in the eye, since Folsom had kept the 'Tute from having a library for so long.
 The ground breaking ceremony was held in the spring of 1973.
 It is a fine library for a school that has traditionally shunned vaults for its texts.